YiLimath/YiLimath.github.io/_pages/agent-system/parallelization.md

 *Figure: independent branches run concurrently and are combined by an aggregation step.*

+**In one sentence.** Run genuinely independent branches at once and aggregate deliberately; the hard part is the aggregation rule, not the concurrency.

 ## Problem

 Some tasks contain independent branches, but a sequential agent wastes latency